Paris Metro Line 15

-Paris Métro Line 15 is one of four new lines of Grand Paris Express, a major expansion project of the Paris Métro.
-Currently under construction, the line will provide a new orbital route through the suburbs of Paris, servicing the departments of Hauts-de-Seine, Val-de-Marne and Seine-Saint-Denis.
-The southern section of the line is planned to open in April 2027, with the completed line planned to open in 2031.
+Paris Metro Line 15 is one of the four new lines of Grand Paris Express, a major expansion project of the Paris Metro throughout Ile-de-France region.
+Currently under construction, the line will provide a new orbital route through the suburbs of Paris, servicing the departments of Hauts-de-Seine, Val-de-Marne and Seine-Saint-Denis and allowing people to commute from suburbs to suburbs without necessarily entering Paris.
+The southern section of the line is planned to open in autumn 2027, with the completed line currently planned to open in 2031.

-In line with all Grand Paris Express lines, Line 15 will be fully automated.
-Upon completion, Line 15 will be the world's longest underground rapid transit tunnel dedicated to passenger service.
+In line with all Grand Paris Express lines, Line 15 will be fully automated from day one.
+Upon completion, Line 15 will be one of the world's longest underground rapid transit train tunnels fully dedicated to passenger service.

-The line is being built by Société du Grand Paris, a public agency set up by the French Government to deliver the Grand Paris Express project.
+Line 15 is built by the Société des Grands Projets (SGP), a public agency formerly known as the Société du Grand Paris, until its rebranding in late 2023 to reflect an expanded scope in national infrastructure projects.

 History

-The route for Line 15 bears a strong resemblance to the Arc Express proposal initially presented by RATP in 2006.
-It was subsequently incorporated as the "Red Line" within the Grand Paris public transportation network project, introduced by President Nicolas Sarkozy in 2009.
+Line 15's route bears a strong resemblance to the Arc Express proposal initially presented by RATP in 2006.
+It was subsequently incorporated as the "Red Line" within the Grand Paris public transportation network project, introduced by then-President Nicolas Sarkozy in 2009.
 The line received its current designation in 2013 when Prime Minister Jean-Marc Ayrault announced the "New Grand Paris" project.

-The initial 2013 government plan groundbreaking for the southern section in early 2015, groundbreaking for the western and eastern segments in 2020, opening of the southern section in 2024 (later revised to 2025, then to summer 2026, then to late 2026, then to April 2027) and completion of the western and eastern sections in 2030 (later revised to 2031).
-Delays to the opening of the southern section announced since 2024 have been attributed to problems during testing of the fully automated operation of the line, with these delays also affecting the opening of Lines 16 and 17 despite them being physically unconnected to the southern section of Line 15.
+The initial 2013 government plan announced groundbreaking for the southern section in early 2015, groundbreaking for the western and eastern segments in 2020, opening of the southern section in 2024 (later revised to 2025, then to summer 2026, then to late 2026, then to April 2027, now to Autumn 2027) and completion of the western and eastern sections in 2030 (later revised to 2031).
+Delays to the opening of the southern section announced since 2024 have been attributed to problems during testing the line's day-to-day operation.
+These delays affect the opening of lines 16 and 17 despite both being physically disconnected from the southern section of Line 15.

+Following mid-2026 adjustments, the SGP rescheduled Line 15 South's opening to autumn 2027, preceded by the first phase of Line 18 (connecting Massy–Palaiseau to CEA Saint-Aubin) in December 2026.
+This sequencing establishes Line 18 as the first brand new line of the Grand Paris Express network to enter public service, despite having the highest number.